nikerla/vc-content/pages/blogs/news/2015-08-19-virtocommerce-2-4-release-notes.md

 # New article for developers: “Blades and navigation”

 We have added a new article for developers describing how to deal with VirtoCommerce platform panels (“blades”).
-Check it out at <a href="http://docs.virtocommerce.com/x/NQLr">VC 2.x Developer Guide: Blades and navigation</a>.
+Check it out at [VC 2.x Developer Guide: Blades and navigation](docs/vc2devguide/working-with-platform-manager/basic-functions/blades-and-navigation).